Operators

 print 1 >= 3; // false

-Lesser Than (<): This operator expects two operands of type num.
+Lesser Than (<): This operator expects two operands of type num or 2 operands of type str.
 It checks whether or not the first (left) operand is lesser than the second (right) operand.

 print 5 < 2; // false